Plugins and configuration settings that can improve the developer experience when working with Tailwind CSS.

 @screen, and in many editors this can trigger warnings or errors where these rules aren’t recognized.

 The solution to this is almost always to install a plugin for your editor/IDE for PostCSS language support instead of regular CSS.
-For example, VS Code has a PostCSS Language Support plugin you can use that works great with Tailwind CSS.

 In some cases, you may need to disable native CSS linting/validations if your editor is very strict about the syntax it expects in your CSS files.